|Back to Main Print This Page Email to a Friend|

 Sodium is an element that the body needs to work properly.
 Salt contains sodium.

 Diet - sodium (salt)

 The body uses sodium to control blood pressure and blood volume.
-Sodium is also needed for your muscles and nerves to work properly.
+Your body also needs sodium for your muscles and nerves to work properly.

-Sodium is also added to various food products.
-Some of these added forms are monosodium glutamate, sodium nitrite, sodium saccharin, baking soda (sodium bicarbonate), and sodium benzoate.
-These found in items such as Worcestershire sauce, soy sauce, onion salt, garlic salt, and bouillon cubes.
+Sodium is also added to many food products.
+Some of these added forms are monosodium glutamate (MSG), sodium nitrite, sodium saccharin, baking soda (sodium bicarbonate), and sodium benzoate.
+These are in items such as Worcestershire sauce, soy sauce, onion salt, garlic salt, and bouillon cubes.

 Too much sodium in the diet may lead to:

 Sodium in the diet (called dietary sodium) is measured in milligrams (mg).
 Table salt is 40% sodium; 1 teaspoon of table salt contains 2,300 mg of sodium.

 Healthy adults should limit sodium intake to 2,300 mg per day.
 Adults with high blood pressure should have no more than 1,500 mg per day.
 Those with congestive heart failure, liver cirrhosis, and kidney disease may need much lower amounts.